wassname/OpenCoconut/research_journal.md

 switch = F.sigmoid(nn.Linear(input_embeddings, 1)) # or whatever lstm and attn use
 embeddings = input_embeddings * switch + thought_hidden * (1-switch)
 ```

+# 2025-01-15 15:00:40

+Ok I coded up a version that generated the input_embeds from the thought, then does a full forward pass.
+This is nice code, but poor gradient and GPU ram management.

+With my
+model 7gb
+stage 0: 17gb
+stage 1: 23.3